bgaze/bootstrap-form/README.md

 All the input functions accept following common options in addition to their specific ones.

-> The `layout` option allows to override the current context layout: for instance, you can add a horizontal form group inside a vertical form.
+> The `layout` option allows to override the current context layout: for instance, you can add a horizontal form group into a vertical form.
 > As this is not a planned Bootstrap feature, you'll probably need to adapt CSS accordingly.

 | Option                            | Default&nbsp;value              | Accepted&nbsp;values           | Decription                                                                                                                   |